 Another senior marriage problem is establishing new roles in the home, especially when it comes to household tasks.
 If an agreement isn’t reached over who is responsible for specific chores, one spouse or the other might feel resentment.
 A spouse who has always cared for the home might also feel like the other spouse is interfering with the normal household routine once both are at home on a regular basis.
 Disagreements over the roles in the home can lead to conflict if they’re not discussed and agreed upon.
 For these reasons, it's important to talk about who will take care of housework, yard work, bills and cooking.

-Sex is another top-10 issue for older married couples.
-While a number of physical factors -- including a decrease in vaginal lubrication, erectile dysfunction, slower sexual response and menopause -- can contribute to a decline in sexual activity for seniors, the desire for sex commonly remains, as discussed in 2011 research published in the Indian Journal of Psychiatry.
+Sex is another common issue for older married couples.
+While a number of physical factors – including a decrease in vaginal lubrication, erectile dysfunction, slower sexual response and menopause – can contribute to a decline in sexual activity for seniors, the desire for sex commonly remains.
 Focus on creating a more intimate atmosphere, more foreplay and seductive touching throughout the day.
 There are also creams and gels available from medical professionals that can help increase testosterone and estrogen levels.

 Senior married couples also face a number of health issues, both physical and mental.
 Serious health issues can reduce a couple’s mobility and opportunities for recreation together outside the home.
-Marital conflict is especially seen among wives whose husbands are in fair or poor health, according to a 2014 paper by University of Chicago researchers and published in the Journal of Marriage and Family.
+Marital conflict is especially seen among wives whose husbands are in fair or poor health.
 Older married couples might face dementia as well as other physical diseases, such as diabetes, arthritis and heart disease.
 These illnesses can lead to depression and stress for both parties.
 Marital therapy is one option for senior couples dealing with conflict over health issues.